wordofwarning/wordofwarning.org/current/2013-turn/index.md

 ---
 *Presented by* Word of Warning + Contact

-**A two night micro-festival of emerging north west danceworks: explosive, intimate, graceful and challenging.**
+**A two night micro-festival of emerging north west danceworks — explosive, intimate, graceful and challenging.**

 **Plus**: a Mixed Movement Turn Special, Saturday from 10pm.